-The project Escena Erasmus, in it’s third year, was expected to have a presence in the Valencian society and to promote the potential creativity and to support Erasmus within the involvement of our society.
+The project Escena Erasmus, in its third year, committed to being present in Valencian society and promoting the creative and supportive potential of the Erasmus community in parts of our territory.

-We stared the year the the show ‘Street’ from Harold Pintor’s sketches, which was a choral mix of audiovisuals and love songs.
+We stared the year with the show ‘Street’ from Harold Pintor’s magazine sketches, which was a choral mix of audio-visuals and love songs.

-We continued in May with the free show from the text ‘Europe’ by David Greig, which on this occasion was named ‘Frontera.’
-This was impressive show which surrounding the borders which were still closed within the European Union and living in the reality of the post war torn Yugoslavia.
+We continued in May with a free representation of ‘Europe’ by David Greig, which on this occasion was named ‘Frontera.’
+This was impressive show that reflected on borders still closed within the European Union which was living with its back to post-war torn Yugoslavia.

-Within this tour we collaborated with the Cultural Action Government of Spain and created the ‘I Festival de Dins’ in the central borders of Valencia, also with the support of the council of Valencia.
-The festival then converted into the program ‘The Little Europes’.
+Within this tour we collaborated with the Cultural Action Government of Spain and created the ‘I Festival de Dins’ in the central regions of Valencia, with the support of the Diputació de València.
+The festival would become the program ‘The Little Europes’ the following year onwards.

-Not only did we perform production this year, but Escena Erasmus was also the protagonist of the ‘Solidarity Marathon of Poetry’ which was organised by the association from the other shore, with the beneficiary ASPANION in April 2012.
+Not only did we perform the courses shows, but also Escena Erasmus was the protagonist of the ‘Solidarity Marathon of Poetry’ which was organised by the association Desde La Otra Orilla, for the benefit of ASPANION in April 2012.